marceloforesto/PHP-admin-panel/README.md

 # PHP-admin-panel
-This project is the implementation of an Admin Panel
+This project is an implementation of an Administration Panel
 ##Panel functions
 - Edit all text of site
 - Edit all titles of site